Skip to content

 # Token resolved from the shell environment at Codex launch time

-Add CODEX_KRUXOS_TOKEN to .envrc / direnv / your shell profile, and do not commit the actual token.
+Add KRUXOS_USER_TOKEN to .envrc / direnv / your shell profile, and do not commit the actual token.
 This pattern gives you centralised governance for a whole team with one commit.

 Don't commit tokens

 ~/.codex/config.toml is fine for personal use, but a project-scoped .codex/config.toml lives in the repo.
-Use environment-variable interpolation (${VAR}) for KRUXOS_AGENT_TOKEN, never a literal 64-char hex token.
+Use environment-variable interpolation (${VAR}) for KRUXOS_USER_TOKEN, never a literal token.
+Better still, drop the KRUXOS_USER_TOKEN line entirely and let the bridge resolve the token from the vault by --label.

 Codex as an MCP server (not covered here)